 Holden Village, as a community of practice during the pandemic, pledges mutuality and collective support for the safety and health of all in the Village.
-By following state and national guidelines and caring for the health of others as well as our own, we have enjoyed a renewed sense of community this year amidst all of the challenges.
+By following local, state, and federal guidelines and caring for the health of others as well as our own, we have enjoyed a renewed sense of community amidst all of the challenges.
 We invite all who will journey to Holden to work, play, teach, and learn, to join us in wellness practices that create a culture of care for all.

 Before You Arrive

 People at High Risk